ackPeng/esphome-docs/components/sensor/sen5x.rst

   - All other options from :ref:`Sensor <config-sensor>`.

+- **auto_cleaning_interval** (*Optional*): The periodic fan-cleaning interval in seconds.
+Note: Only available with SEN5X series.
 - **store_baseline** (*Optional*, boolean): Stores and retrieves the baseline VOC and NOx information for quicker startups.
 Note only available with SEN54, SEN55, SEN65, SEN66 and SEN68.
 Defaults to ``true``.
 - **temperature_compensation** (*Optional*): These parameters allow to compensate temperature effects of the design-in at customer side by applying a custom temperature offset to the ambient temperature.
-Note: Only available with SEN54 and SEN55
+Note: Only available with SEN54 and SEN55.
-.

   The compensated ambient temperature is calculated as follows:

       T_Ambient_Compensated = T_Ambient + (slope*T_Ambient) + offset